Hot chocolate: History

 Silver chocolate pot, France, 1779.
 Victoria and Albert Museum, London.

+The cacao tree was domesticated in around 3300 BCE, and has been used to make beverages since at least 700 BCE.

+As of the early Classic period, cacao beverages were consumed by the wealthy from large "spouted vessels" that were often buried with elites.
+An early Classic period (460–480 AD) Mayan tomb from the site of Rio Azul, Guatemala, had vessels with the Maya glyph for cacao on them with residue of a cacao drink.

+At the time of European contact

-Archaeologists have found evidence that Mayan chocolate consumption occurred as early as 500 BC, and there is speculation that chocolate predates even the Mayans.
-To make the chocolate drink, which was served cold, the Maya ground cocoa seeds into a paste and mixed it with water, cornmeal, chili peppers, and other ingredients.
+As the Europeans came upon the Americas, they found the Maya made a chocolate drink.
+Served cold, the Maya ground cocoa seeds into a paste and mixed it with water, vanilla, cornmeal, chili peppers, and other ingredients.
 They then poured the drink back and forth from a cup to a pot until a thick foam developed.
-Chocolate was available to Maya of all social classes, although the wealthy drank chocolate from "large spouted vessels" that were often buried with elites.
-An early Classic period (460–480 AD) Mayan tomb from the site of Rio Azul, Guatemala, had vessels with the Maya glyph for cacao on them with residue of a chocolate drink.
+It was available to Maya of all social classes, while among the Aztecs chocolate was a sign of high status: it was a bad omen for someone low or common to drink it.

+Within Mesoamerica many drinks were made from cacao beans, and further flavored with flowers like vanilla.
+The Aztecs, or Mexica, required conquered people to provide them with chocolate.
+Cups, gourds, cacao beans, as well as other things they acquired were listed in The Essential Codex Mendoza.
+Cacao became used as a currency throughout Mesoamerica.
-Because sugar was yet to come to the Americas, chocolate was said to be an acquired taste.
-Chocolate was then a drink consisting of a chocolate base flavored with vanilla and other spices that was served cold.
-The drink tasted spicy and bitter as opposed to sweetened modern hot chocolate, and José de Acosta, a Spanish Jesuit missionary who lived in Peru and then Mexico in the later 16th century, described chocolate as:

-Loathsome to such as are not acquainted with it, having a scum or froth that is very unpleasant taste.
+Chocolate was initially considered an acquired taste among conquistadors.
+The drink tasted spicy and bitter as opposed to sweetened modern hot chocolate, and José de Acosta, a Spanish Jesuit missionary who lived in Peru and then Mexico in the later 16th century, described chocolate as:Loathsome to such as are not acquainted with it, having a scum or froth that is very unpleasant taste.
 Yet it is a drink very much esteemed among the Indians, where with they feast noble men who pass through their country.
 The Spaniards, both men and women, that are accustomed to the country, are very greedy of this Chocolate.
 They say they make diverse sorts of it, some hot, some cold, and some temperate, and put therein much of that "chili"; yea, they make paste thereof, the which they say is good for the stomach and against the catarrh.
-Within Mesoamerica many drinks were made from cacao beans, and further enhanced by flowers like vanilla to add flavor.
-This was a tribute to the Aztecs.
-The Aztecs, or Mexica, required conquered people to provide them with chocolate.
-Cups, gourds, cacao beans, as well as other things they acquired were listed in The Essential Codex Mendoza.
-Cacao became used as a currency throughout Mesoamerica.
-The Aztecs used chocolate to show high status: it was a bad omen for someone low or common to drink chocolate.